-Maeda specializes in Iroe kin-gin sai (painted gold and silver color decoration) technique, which was originally developed in Song China (10-12th century AD), and then imported to Japan in the seventeenth century.
-After the first firing, the ware is re-fired with color glazes at a low temperature.
-Afterwards, gold and silver decorations are applied and the ware is fired again under an even lower temperature.
-Maeda uses subdued colors and abstract motifs to decorate his wares.
-They are wildly popular in Japan as table ware and are collected both in the US and Europe.
+Departing from tradition, he thickly applies matte Western overglaze enamels in captivating combinations of colorful and subdued tonalities to his functional porcelain vessels, achieving a uniquely painterly surface.
+Drawing inspiration from a broad variety of sources, from owls to linear textiles, Maeda is celebrated for both his enticing pictorial and abstract motifs.
+Maeda specializes in iro-e kinginsai (painted color decoration with gold and silver) technique, which was originally developed in Song China (10-12th centuries CE) and then imported to Japan in the 17th century.
+After the bisque firing, the ware is re-fired multiple times with a variety of color glazes.
+Lastly, gold and/or silver are applied and the vessel is fired again at an even lower temperature.
+Maeda’s ceramics are wildly popular in Japan and are collected both in the US and Europe.

 Tapered tiered bowl with black and silver-glazed crisscrossed pattern

 Faceted vessel with triple tiered rows decorated triangular patterning

 7 x 12 1/2 x 11 3/8 in.

 2 3/4 x 4 inches